jantzl/mobile-flashcards/README.md

 This project was built using [Create React Native App](https://github.com/react-community/create-react-native-app).
 It is meant to be built/run on your local system and accessed on your device using the Expo app, as described below.
+It was built and tested on an Android device.
+It may run on iOS, but has not been tested there.

 ### `yarn start`